-Generic Conservation Objective for SACs:
+A First Order Site-Specific Conservation Objective for SACs:

-To maintain or restore the favourable conservation condition of the Annex I habitat(s) and/or the Annex II species for which the SAC has been selected.
+• To maintain or restore the favourable conservation condition of the Annex I habitat(s) and/or the Annex II species for which the SAC has been selected.

-One generic Conservation Objective for SPAs:
+A First Order Site-Specific Conservation Objective for SPAs:

-To maintain or restore the favourable conservation condition of the bird species listed as Special Conservation Interests for this SPA.
+• To maintain or restore the favourable conservation condition of the bird species listed as Special Conservation Interests for this SPA.